yt-project/yt/doc/source/visualizing/callbacks.rst

    slc = SlicePlot(ds,0,'density')
    slc.annotate_title('This is a Density plot')

-would add the :func:`title` callback to the plot object.
+would add the :func:`~yt.visualization.plot_modifications.TitleCallback` to the plot object.
 All of the callbacks listed below are available via similar ``annotate_`` functions.

 Available Callbacks
 -------------------